GlenKPeterson/Cymling/README.md

  - Built-in data types: Record (hetero-list): `(a b c)`, Map: `{ a=b c=d e=f }`, Vector (homo-list): `[a b c]`, Set: `#{a b c}` - like Clojure except the fundamental unit is a Record instead of a linked list.

 ##Syntax
-The syntax is a combination of Clojure (Lisp) and ML, with just a sprinkling of Java 8 interfaces (or Scala Traits).
+The syntax is a combination of Clojure (Lisp), ML, and Java.

 ###Comments
 Single-line comments are preceded by a semicolon.
 Multi-line comments start with 3 or more semicolons and end with the same: